We have a look at the Match Day 2 fixtures in the 2017 Women’s Rugby World Cup which kicks off on Sunday 13th August at 12:00.

 Match 12: France v Australia

-While all eyes in Dublin were on the Ireland v Australia match France went quietly about their business, dismantling a significantly rated Japan in the final math of the round.
+While all eyes in Dublin were on the Ireland v Australia match France went quietly about their business, dismantling a significantly rated Japan in the final match of the round.

 It could be the most significant result of the opening day fixtures as it indicated that the sleeping giants of Women’s rugby were fully awake and ready for this tournament.
 It was a result that none of the other coaches would have wanted to see.
 I’d guess a good few of those coaches will be hanging back to watch this one, such is the threat that an on form France poses.